valensupport/valensupport.github.io/pages/web_services.md

 In the response to a valid submission there is a score_id or score_key.

-1. The client submits a web service request for the report with a format=pdf parameter
+1. The client submits a web service request for the report.

-2. The report is delivered as base64 text in the response.
+2. The report is delivered as base64 encoded text in the response.

-3. Decoding the Base64 decoder translates the file to binary which can be saved in PDF format
+3. Use a standard base64 decoder to translate the response text to binary which can be saved in PDF format.

 ##### PWS Predict Report Download Requirements